micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/qos/QoS.md

 ## <a name="qos"/>Best Effort

-In best effort mode no acknowledgement is needed, the messages sended are expected to be received.
+In best effort mode no acknowledgement is needed, the messages sent are expected to be received.
 This method improves publication throughput and reduces resources usage but is vulnerable to communication errors.

 ## <a name="qos"/>Custom QoS configuration